Product Hunt analysis

 Technology

-In 2013 only 20% of featured products had HTTPS in their website URL.
-Now it’s more than 95% thanks to Let’s Encrypt.
+Back in 2013, only 20% of featured products had HTTPS in their URLs.
+Now it's more than 95%, thanks in large part to Let's Encrypt.

 Techonologies